Creature (2011 film): Plot

-Afterward, Beth awakens from her drunken unconsciousness, her tent having been moved into a deep dark cave.
-As she emerges from it she discovers Lockjaw eating one of his victims and lets out a horrified scream, being presumably killed by him.
+Beth awakens to her tent moved to a dark cave, and she screams upon seeing Lockjaw feast at a victim.
 Karen, having been set up as a sacrifice to Lockjaw, has her feet cut off by her father to lure Lockjaw from the underground, saying that it must be done for the family.
 After he leaves, Lockjaw emerges from the cavern below the shack and seems to recognize her by the necklace Chopper put around her neck, the same one that belonged to his sister.
-Niles finds Karen dead when he comes across the cabin, and is attacked by Oscar but quickly dispatches him with a machete.
-Afterwards, he sneaks into Lockjaw's cave to save Emily, when they emerge they manage a brief escape before she is taken by Chopper and his followers, with Lockjaw throwing Niles into the river to drown or become food to the gators.
-Chopper says to Emily that Lockjaw has chosen her to become his next bride.
-Niles, who is alive, follows the party to a gathering ritual that will allow Grimley to impregnate Emily.
-During the ceremony, Niles attacks, and after receiving a brutal beating from the overpowering Lockjaw, he manages to knock him into a sinkhole to drown.
-He unties Emily but, as Niles is reviving her, Lockjaw attacks again, pulling Emily into the hole, with Niles following.
-Later, at dawn, Emily and Niles (who is holding the jaw of Lockjaw) emerge from the sink hole alive.
-They manage to make their way back to their truck and ride off into the rising sun.
+Niles finds Karen dead when he comes across the cabin, and is attacked by a disillusioned Oscar but quickly dispatches him with Oscar's machete.
+Afterwards, he sneaks into Lockjaw's cave to save Emily, but they are both captured by the cult, with Lockjaw throwing Niles into the river.
+Chopper tells Emily that Lockjaw has chosen her to become his next bride.
+Niles follows the party to a gathering ritual that will allow Grimley to impregnate Emily.
+During the ceremony, Niles fights Lockjaw and manages to knock him into a sinkhole.
+He unties Emily but Lockjaw pulls Emily into the hole, with Niles following.
+The next morning, Emily and Niles emerge from the sinkhole with Lockjaw's jaw, and drive off.

-Some time later, Chopper arrives at the refurbished Grimley cabin, which is hopping with family and friends in a huge celebration.
-It is revealed that Beth had survived her ordeals with Lockjaw and now has a baby, who Chopper seems sure is going to "grow up to be as strong as his daddy".
-It is shown that the baby's face is somewhat mutated and the screen goes dark.
+Some time later, Chopper arrives at the refurbished Grimley cabin, where a celebration with the cult is occurring.
+Beth is revealed to be alive, with a mutated baby.